geopython/GeoHealthCheck/docs/install.rst

 Running on RaspberryPi
 ----------------------

-Running GeoHealthCheck on a RaspberryPi does not seem to work in a simple way.

-- The standard Docker image does not work, because it is not targeted at ARM architecture which is required.
-  It possible to manually build the Docker image for this architecture by using the Python base image ``arm32v7/python:3.7.9-alpine``.
+Running GeoHealthCheck on a RaspberryPi works with Docker.
+But the standard Docker image cannot be used, because it is not targeted at RaspberryPi's ARM architecture.
+However, it is possible to manually build the Docker image for this architecture by replacing the Python base image of the Dockerfile with ``arm32v7/python:3.7.9-alpine``.
+The image needs to be build on a machine with that architecuture.
+The RaspberryPi itself can be used for that, but it takes up to one hour.
-  The built of the image works, but running this image failes so far.
-See `Issue 412 <https://github.com/geopython/GeoHealthCheck/issues/412>`_.
-- Installing GeoHealthCheck manually failed, because ``pyproj`` causes errors